-- have been nominated for the NCP Scholarship Program by their Home University;
+have been nominated for the NCP Scholarship Program by their Home University;

 	- be an Australian citizen

 	- not be a current citizen or permanent resident of their Primary Location or any Secondary Location;

 	- be enrolled, until completion of all Study Components, in at least one Bachelor Degree or Bachelor Honours Degree unit at an on-shore campus of an Australian University;

 	- be between 18 and 30 years of age (inclusive) for non-Indigenous applicants, or between 18 and 35 years of age (inclusive) for Indigenous applicants, on 1 January 2022

 	- have achieved a minimum 70 per cent graded average or equivalent for their undergraduate course at the time of Application, as determined by the nominating Home university

 	- not be a previous recipient of a Scholarship under the NCP Scholarship Program.

 	In addition, the University of Sydney requires applicants to:

 	- have successfully completed a minimum of 48 credit points in their current course prior to applying for the NCP Scholarship Program

 	- have a minimum of 24 credit points remaining to complete in their University of Sydney course in the Scholarship year (2022) with a preference for students with the flexibility to complete the Study Component in either Semester 2, 2022 or Semester 1, 2023.

-Students need to commence overseas study from 1 January 2021 and before 15 December 2022, and have a duration of between three and 19 months.
+	Students need to commence their NCP Scholarship program between 1 January 2022 and before 15 December 2022, and have a duration of between three and 19 months.
 Scholarship programs:

 	- may also incorporate an internship and/or mentorship component of up to six months in duration.
 Internships and mentorships are strongly encouraged where host location visa requirements permit this;

 	- may also incorporate Language Training in an official language of the Host Location to a maximum of six months.

 	Where applicants are similarly meritorious at both the application and interview stages, preference is given to applicants proposing longer period of study and/or an internship/mentorship and/or longer periods of language training.